 Recently this activity has seen a new resurgence in modern society as a way of communing with nature and finding more healthy natural food and herbal medicine.

-The term “ethical foraging” came into existence to describe the guidelines and rules foragers need to follow in order to eliminate the negative effect the harvesters of the past sometimes had on the natural surroundings.
-This concept includes following the laws of the area being harvested as well.
+The term “ethical foraging” came into existence to describe the guidelines and rules foragers need to follow to eliminate the adverse effect the harvesters of the past sometimes had on the natural surroundings.
+This concept includes obeying the laws of the area being harvested as well.

 These guidelines are designed to protect nature, the person foraging, as well as the owners of the property, from being damaged in some way by harvesting wild plants.

 The following tips are meant to simplify these guidelines and give the forager a set of rules to follow.